-The High Performance LINPACK (HPL) benchmark solves a dense linear system in double precision (64-bit) arithmetic on distributed-memory computers.
-HPL is written in a portable ANSI C and requires an MPI implementation and either BLAS or the Vector Signal and Image Processing Library (VSIPL).
-HPL is often one of the first programs to run on large HPC installations, producing a result that can be submitted to the TOP500 list of the world’s fastest supercomputers.
+The High Performance LINPACK (HPL) benchmark solves a dense linear system in double precision (64-bit arithmetic on distributed-memory computers.
+HPL is written in a portable ANSI C and requires an MPI implementation and either BLAS or Vector Signal and Image Processing Library (VSIPL).
+HPL is often the first program to run on large HPC machines.
+Carefully optimized versions of HPL are available from major HPC hardware vendors.

 In Collaboration With